Kavisha20340/assignment/README.md

 ![2](https://github.com/Kavisha20340/assignment/assets/56486195/c7794913-13f0-4806-9b62-7c9b88249c92)

-When the login is successful, a custom token is returned in reponse that will be used for further authentication as shown below:
+When the login is successful, a custom token is returned in reponse.
+Now we will sign in using our custom token using Identity Platform API since our application has no frontend:

 ![3](https://github.com/Kavisha20340/assignment/assets/56486195/213de196-c820-40db-aa0a-518e252a6110)

-Here, we are signing in with the custom token by passing it to the request headers and using Identity Platform API since our application has no frontend.

-#### View Profile
+### View Profile

 This endpoint implements a protected view that is only accessible with a valid token.
 This returns user information in response.